Skip to main content

 How often should I re-tamp the mound?

-What is the correct pitchers mound slope?
+What is the correct pitcher's mound slope?

 Get a Free Quote